Crowdstar/crypt/README.md

 # Summary

 The crypt package creates a simple interface for the phpseclib AES-128 library.
-Its interface allows encryption and decryption of strings with a layer of bas64 encoding for easy transmision including the initialization vector.
+Its interface allows encryption and decryption of strings with a layer of base64 encoding for easy transmission including the initialization vector.

 # Installation